Guided tide pooling

 Pricing: Groups of 2 to 4 book at $60/person.
 Groups of 5 to 8 book at $55/person.

-*One on one tide pooling sessions ($110/hour), sessions for larger groups, and sessions outside of Biddeford Pool may be requested through the link below.
+*Sessions for larger groups and sessions outside of Biddeford Pool may be requested through the scheduling form linked below.

-Turning Tides wants to facilitate your most memorable corporate team outings, transformative school fieldtrips, beachy birthday parties, and other fun events!
+Turning Tides wants to facilitate your staff outings, school fieldtrips, beachy birthday parties, and other fun events!

 FAQs